Erich-Chen/install-macOS-VM/Install macOS Mojave on VirtualBox.md

 # After installation
-Mouse and Keyboard no respond problem: as my experience, two points to check:
+Mouse and Keyboard no respond problem: as my experience, Guest Additions, USB 3.0 and USB filter seems help.
 1. `VBoxManage modifyvm %VM% --mouse usbtablet --keyboard usb`
 2. Add a new usb filter: Settings -> USB -> the first icon on the lower right.
 `VBoxManage usbfilter add ???` (TBD)